lanl/rgm/README.md

 If you use this package in your research and find it useful, please cite it as

 * Kai Gao, Ting Chen, 2024, RGM: Random Geological Model Generation package, url: [github.com/lanl/rgm](https://github.com/lanl/rgm)
+* Kai Gao, Ting Chen, 2026, Generation of random geological models using multi-randomization for machine learning, _under review_, [preprint](https://eartharxiv.org/repository/view/11435/)

 # Examples